Here, I will tell you all about long-tail keywords.

 Here, I’ll go with “what is a blog.”

 However, it doesn’t provide SEO data like search volume and keyword difficulty.
-Therefore, you have to depends on any of the tools above to get these data.
+Therefore, you have to depend on any of the tools above to get these data.

 Once you picked the question, you need to verify it with the keyword tool of your choice.